01Working at Home With Your Young Child's Help

 From preschool on up, kids can sort.
-These are task that can be scaled to an age-appropriate level.
+These are tasks that can be scaled to an age-appropriate level.
 Young kids can sort office supplies.
 Older children can take inventory.
 Depending on their ages, they could count stuff or even enter it into a spreadsheet.

-Even if you don't really want your office reorganized, letting your children reorganize a corner of your office.
+Even if you don't want your office reorganized, letting your children reorganize a corner of your office.
 It will keep them busy and engaged.
 And sometimes kids have good organizing ideas too.
 But kids old enough to read can help you work through some of those piles of paper.
 Put them to work shredding old documents too.
 Kids can also organize your computer files and emails.

 Little ones will think this is fun more than bigger kids.
 Dusting, sweeping, wiping down surfaces and other small cleaning jobs will keep kids busy and your office clean.
-It’s really more a way of having the kids with you in your office and busy while you work, but it probably won’t last long at any given time.
+It’s more a way of having the kids with you in your office and busy while you work, but it probably won’t last long at any given time.
 However, you can make it part of your routine.
 Every Monday, the kids give the office a little sprucing up.

 Have your older children watch the younger ones.
 If you're home, then a "babysitter" can be a fairly young child.
 They will gain valuable skills and confidence from the experience.
 Even kids just a little bit older than their siblings can help out.